-Other Violations: HAAs and TTHMs samples were taken out of sequence in 2017.
+Other Violations: During 2017 testing for Synthetic Organic Chemicals (SOCs) were reported late, but reached compliance.
 Please be advised that the resulting violation generated was due to timing and has nothing to do with the quality of the results found.
 We are required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During 2017, we did not complete all monitoring or testing for HAAs and TTHMs and therefore cannot be sure of the quality of your drinking water during that time.
-Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
-You can do this by posting this notice in a public place or distributing copies by hand of mail.